MaJinWakeUp/RXFOOD/README.md

 Download the [RGBN-SOD dataset](https://tsllb.github.io/MultiSOD.html), and put dataset/train&val&test.txt under Image directory.

 ## Training
 The default network for training is TBD<sub>CPD</sub>(Two Branch CPD Network), you can switch to different network by modifying line 54.
-You can modify parameters as shown in argparser.
+You can also modify different parameters in the argparser.
 ```
 python train_MSSOD.py --data_dir PATH_TO_DATASET
 ```